 - Other Pool Safety Rules & Guidelines

 Swimming is a great recreational exercise for people of all ages.
 You can put up all the safety measures in the world, but the best investment in pool safety is in proper swimming lessons for anyone enjoying your pool, especially kids.
 Swimming lessons empower kids to learn to save themselves and others in case of an emergency.
 In the service area of Guilford Pools, we highly recommend swim lessons at Infant Swim Triad.
 Their classes are designed for all ages and abilities, starting at 6 months of age.

 Personal Flotation Devices (PFDs) and Children’s Floaties

-Floaties and PFDs (personal floatation device) are great gear for swimmers in training!
+Floaties and PFDs (personal floatation devices) are great gear for swimmers in training!
 Guilford Pools doesn’t recommend drinking while swimming because it can increase the likelihood of an accident.
-That being said, we realize that adults spend hard earned money on their swimming pools and will enjoy them how they please.
+That being said, we realize that adults spend hard-earned money on their swimming pools and will enjoy them how they please.
 We recommend that if adults 21+ are going to be drinking that they always wear a PFD during their swim.